Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

-This product strategy documentation outlines the product strategy of Kobo’s reading app, designed to transform it into a global, innovative leader in the digital reading experience.
+This product strategy documentation outlines the product strategy of Kobo’s reimagined reading app, designed to transform it into a global, innovative leader in the digital reading experience.

-1.1 Background
+1 Background

 Kobo began in Canada in the late 2000s with a bold mission: to disrupt the way the world reads by making books more accessible, more personal, and more enjoyable than ever before.
 Now, as part of the Rakuten family, Kobo has evolved into a truly global brand, reaching readers across the Americas, Europe, and Asia with a distinctive combination of hardware, software, and subscription services.

 The Kobo Reading App, launched in 2014, has since scaled to a worldwide audience of more than 100 million users.
-With over 10 million downloads on Google Play (4.0 ★ from 290K reviews) and a 4.5 ★ rating on the Apple App store (#11 in Books, 64.8K reviews), the app commands a loyal, engaged user base.
-Its catalog spans over 2 million ebooks and up to 300,000 audiobooks, supported by Kobo Plus, which is a flexible subscription offering tiered “Read,” “Listen,” and “Read & Listen” plans with region-specific pricing (e.g., Canada: $9.99–$12.99).
+With over 10 million downloads on Google Play (4.0 ★ from 225K reviews) and a 4.5 ★ rating on the Apple App store (#11 in Books, 64.8K reviews), the app commands a loyal, engaged user base.
+Its catalog spans over 1.5 million ebooks and up to 150,000 audiobooks, supported by Kobo Plus, which is a flexible subscription offering tiered “Read,” “Listen,” and “Read & Listen” plans with region-specific pricing (e.g., Canada: $9.99–$12.99).

-1.2 Problem Statement
+2 Problem Statement

-Over the summer of 2025, Kobo’s app has suffered a number of setbacks in its user experience.
+In 2025, Kobo’s app has suffered a number of setbacks in its user experience.
 Negative feedback in app stores and online forums reveals recurring issues that erode trust, drive uninstalls, and hurt subscription conversion.
 See below for several user feedback.

 • From Google Play reviews (2025):